michelesr/thesis/src/context.md

 virtualization features of the Linux kernel in order to reproduce a software operating environment in a native and lightweight way.
-Thanks to their lightweight nature, containers seems today to be the perfect infrastructure for the development and deployment of applications with a microservice architecture.
+Thanks to their lightweight nature, containers seems today to be the perfect infrastructure for the development and deployment of applications with a microservices architecture.

 In the development of a web application with a traditional infrastructure, developers install all the required tools, such the database management system